crasride/holbertonschool-system_algorithms/README.md

 <summary>What is A algorithm, and how is it better than Dijkstra’s:</summary>
 <br>

-The A* (A-star) algorithm is another pathfinding algorithm that combines aspects of both Dijkstra's algorithm and greedy best-first search.
-A* takes into account both the cost of reaching a node from the start and a heuristic estimate of the cost to reach the goal.
-This makes A* more efficient than Dijkstra's algorithm in many cases, as it tends to explore paths that are more likely to lead to the optimal solution.
-A* is particularly useful when dealing with large graphs or grids, offering a balance between optimality and computational efficiency.
+The `A* (A-star)` algorithm is another pathfinding algorithm that combines aspects of both `Dijkstra's `algorithm and greedy best-first search. `A*` takes into account both the cost of reaching a node from the start and a heuristic estimate of the cost to reach the goal.
+This makes `A*` more efficient than `Dijkstra's` algorithm in many cases, as it tends to explore paths that are more likely to lead to the optimal solution. `A*` is particularly useful when dealing with `large graphs` or `grids`, offering a balance between `optimality` and computational `efficiency`.

 </details>